Nexon’s Darkness Rises RPG hits 10 million downloads in 6 weeks

-Nexon‘s third-person action role-playing game Darkness Rises has been downloaded more than 10 million times on mobile devices since June 20.
+Nexon‘s third-person action role-playing game Darkness Rises has been downloaded more than 10 million times on mobile devices since its June 20 debut.

 Nexon is making its bid to create hardcore role-playing games on mobile devices that are becoming powerful enough to display outstanding graphics.
 That plays well in markets such as South Korea and Japan, but the launch of Darkness Rises bodes well for that strategy in the rest of the world.